 Since its inception, the brand has utilized a powerful visual symbol with significant meaning.
 At the center is a circle, symbolizing wholeness and perfection.
 Within the circle are two key figures: one represents the customer, and the other represents the Mastercard system.
 At the intersection of these figures lies the potential unlocked by the Maestro card.

 The connection of the two circles forms the infinity symbol, representing the program’s limitless possibilities.
-Each figure on the logo is divided into stripes, resembling puzzle pieces that fit seamlessly together, emphasizing all participants’ close connection and unity.
+Each figure in the logo is divided into stripes, resembling puzzle pieces that fit seamlessly together, emphasizing the close connection and unity among all participants.

 The circles represent the globe, reflecting the system’s global reach.
 Maestro cards are accepted in over 90 countries, highlighting the brand’s international presence and market coverage.

-The geometric shape, reminiscent of Vesica Piscis, ties the logo to the process of cell creation and division, reinforcing the company’s image of growth and expansion worldwide.
+The geometric shape, reminiscent of the Vesica Piscis, ties the logo to the process of cell creation and division, reinforcing the company’s image of worldwide growth and expansion.

-The upper portion features a large white “Maestro” inscription in italicized font, emphasizing dynamism and the drive for growth.
+The upper portion features a large white “Maestro” inscription in italics, emphasizing dynamism and a drive for growth.
 Thus, the brand evokes a sense of movement and progress.

 1996 – 2016

-In the late 1990s, the number of intersecting stripes on the circles was reduced, and the size of the name was decreased.
+In the late 1990s, the number of intersecting stripes on the circles was reduced, and the font size was decreased.
 These changes created a more geometrically complete and balanced image, enhancing its visual appeal.

 2016 – today

-Pentagram Studio’s rebranding resulted in changes to the central part of the emblem.
+Pentagram Studio’s rebranding led to changes to the emblem’s central element.
 The intersection of the circles was removed, and each figure became independent.
-This emphasizes clients’ voluntary participation in the program, which can be discontinued anytime.
-The new logo reflects respect for personal boundaries, highlighting the ease and convenience of the system while creating a sense of friendliness.
+This emphasizes that clients’ participation in the program is voluntary and may be discontinued at any time.
+The new logo reflects respect for personal boundaries, highlighting the system’s ease and convenience while creating a sense of friendliness.

 The combination of red and blue colors produces a purple hue, conveying creativity and the opportunities unlocked by using the system.
-The company name is placed at the bottom of the design, rendered in a thin black font, maintaining the harmony and geometric balance of the overall composition.
+The company name is placed at the bottom of the design, rendered in a thin black font, maintaining the overall composition’s harmony and geometric balance.